samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `appKey` (*Type inferred from the provided value*): Finicity App Key from Finicity Developer Portal.
+* `appKey` (string; *Type inferred from the provided string value*): Finicity App Key from Finicity Developer Portal.
 Console display name: "Finicity App Key".
 * `baseUrl` (string): Base URL for Finicity API.
 Console display name: "Base URL".
-* `partnerId` (*Type inferred from the provided value*): The partner id you can obtain from your Finicity developer dashboard.
+* `partnerId` (string; *Type inferred from the provided string value*): The partner id you can obtain from your Finicity developer dashboard.
 Console display name: "Partner ID".
-* `partnerSecret` (*Type inferred from the provided value*): Partner Secret from Finicity Developer Portal.
+* `partnerSecret` (string; *Type inferred from the provided string value*): Partner Secret from Finicity Developer Portal.
 Console display name: "Partner Secret".

 Example: